cnxtech/Android-SecureEntrySDK/README.md

 ### SecureEntryView

 The main view integrating the PDF417 into 3rd party applications is the `SecureEntryView`.
-It is based on Android FrameLayout ViewGroup and gives access to methods for controlling the underlying data, animation color, and error handling text.
+It is based on Android FrameLayout ViewGroup and gives access to methods for controlling the underlying data, animation color, error handling text, and error icon.

 Class definition for the view: